 Upon meeting certain conditions and serving a disproportionately high share of Texas' and South Carolina's low income patients, five of our facilities located in Texas and one facility located in South Carolina received additional reimbursement from each state's DSH fund.
 The South Carolina and Texas DSH programs were renewed for each state's 2013 DSH fiscal year (covering the period of October 1, 2012 through September 30, 2013).
 In February, 2013, the THHSC published a proposed rule that included amounts that are expected to be similar to the 2012 fiscal year program amounts, assuming the Texas DSH program is funded by the public hospitals for the state's 2013 DSH fiscal year.
-In connection with these DSH programs, included in our financial results was an aggregate of \$11 million during each of the three-month periods ended March 31, 2013 and March 31, 2012.
+In connection with the Texas and South Carolina DSH programs, included in our financial results was an aggregate of \$10 million and \$12 million during the three-month periods ended June 30, 2013 and 2012, respectively, and \$20 million and \$23 million during the six-month periods ended June 30, 2013 and 2012, respectively.
 Assuming that the Texas and South Carolina programs are renewed for each state's 2014 fiscal years, at amounts similar to the 2013 fiscal year estimates, we estimate our aggregate reimbursements pursuant to these programs to be approximately \$43 million during 2013.
-Failure to renew these DSH programs beyond their scheduled termination dates, failure of the public hospitals to provide the necessary IGTs for the states' share of the DSH programs, failure of our hospitals that currently receive DSH payments to qualify for future DSH funds under these programs, or reductions in reimbursements, could have a material adverse effect on our future results of operations.
-The Affordable Care Act provides for a significant reduction in Medicaid disproportionate share payments beginning in 2014.
+Failure to renew these DSH programs beyond their scheduled termination dates, failure of the public hospitals to provide the necessary IGTs for the states' share of the DSH programs, failure of our hospitals that currently receive DSH payments to qualify for future DSH funds under these programs, or reductions in reimbursements (see below), could have a material adverse effect on our future results of operations.

+The Affordable Care Act provides for a significant reduction in Medicaid disproportionate share payments beginning in 2014 (see below in Sources of Revenues and Health Care Reform-Medicaid Revisions for additional disclosure).
 The U.S. Department of Health and Human Services is to determine the amount of Medicaid DSH payment cuts imposed on each state based on a defined methodology.
 As Medicaid DSH payments to states will be cut, consequently, payments to Medicaid-participating providers, including our hospitals in Texas and South Carolina, will likely be reduced in the coming years.
+Based on the May, 2013 CMS proposed rule, our Medicaid DSH payments in Texas and South Carolina could be reduced by approximately 5% in the 2014 federal fiscal year.